 Success Rate – Historical success rate by non-guided hunters is abysmal.
-From 2014-2016, non-guided hunters harvested zero rams while guided hunters harvested 3 rams averaging around 155-160″.
+Two representative rams were taken by non-guided hunters in 2018, but in the 3-4 years before that DIY hunters harvest was practically non-existent.
+Guided hunters harvested rams averaging around 155-160″.

 Draw – This one is tricky to value.
 The unit is one of the easiest rifle tags to draw out of the bunch, and you still have a good chance of harvesting a decent ram if you work hard.
 It is roughly 4x easier to draw than S12, and 50% easier to draw than S11.
 It is slightly overvalued vs S11, but about right vs S12.
 I would suggest this hunt to a hunter in good physical shape, but who feels they need to draw their ram tag sooner rather than later due to age, future hunts, etc…

 I knew three of the tag holders in 2018 and kept tabs on their hunts.
 The Lake Christine fire on the Western edge of the unit did affect the sheep.
-During archery season, few of the archers even saw rams let alone harvested one.
+During archery season, most archers never saw rams let alone harvested one.
 During rifle season, one of the rifle hunters was able to harvest a nice ram outside of the historical harvest areas.